AnthonyLozano/vcapi/README.rst

 vcapi
 =====

 vcapi is a python wrapper to veracode's upload api.
-It can be used either as a command line interface or as a module progammatically in python.
+It can be used either as a command line interface or as a python module.

 Usage
 -----

-Save your credentials in a two line file named .veracode-credential in your home directory, or specify a credential file with the --cred-file option.
+Save your credentials in a two line file named .veracoderc in your home directory, or specify a credential file with the --cred-file option.
 The file should have your username on the first line and your password on the second line.

 ::

-    Usage: vcapi.py [OPTIONS] COMMAND [ARGS]...
+    Usage: vcapi [OPTIONS] COMMAND [ARGS]...

       Veracode command line interface